KenYew/python-playground/README.md

     # 3: Looping through each character of the input string
     for idx, char in enumerate(string):
-        # 4: If currentChar is seen before in our lastSeen dictionary,
+        # 4: If currentChar is seen before in our lastSeen dictionary, there is a duplication so,
         if char in lastSeen:
-            # 5: Compute the startIdx of the LSWD using the below max function
+            # 5: Update the startIdx of the next potential LSWD using the below max function
             startIdx = max(startIdx, lastSeen[char] + 1) # lastSeen[char] + 1 so that we don't include the duplicated character in our LSWD
-        # 6: If length between endIdx and startIdx of LSWD is smaller than (currentIdx + 1 - startIdx),
+        # 6: Keep track of the longest LSWD by comparing the length of current iteration's SWD and that of previously stored LSWD
         if longest[1] - longest[0] < (idx + 1 - startIdx):
-            # 7: Update LSWD with new startIdx and endIdx
+            # 7: Update the new and longer LSWD with new startIdx and endIdx
             longest = [startIdx, idx + 1]
         # 8: Else, store currentChar:currentIdx into the dictionary
         lastSeen[char] = idx